rolandsalvador/officenetwork2/README.md

 [Back to top](#small-office-network-part-2---configuration)

 <h3>7.
 Disabling unused ports</h3>
-As a security best practice, I disabled all unused ports on all switches. “do show interfaces status” displays all the unused ports.
+As a security best practice, I disabled all unused ports on all switches. “show interfaces status” displays all the unused ports.
 <br />
 <br />
 <img src="https://i.imgur.com/IFBYVDy.png"/>
-For example, DSW1’s interfaces G1/0/7 through 24 and G1/1/1 through 4 interfaces are unused, so I shut them down.
+For example, DSW1’s interfaces G1/0/7 through 24 and G1/1/1 through 4 are unused, so I shut them down.
 <br />
 <br />
 <img src="https://i.imgur.com/4FjGyUH.png"/>
-In addition, I used the “do write” command after every step in this project to ensure that my changes are saved.
+In addition, I used the “write” command after every step in this project to ensure that my changes are saved.
 <br />
 <br />
 <img src="https://i.imgur.com/lO70pwO.png"/>